 Secretin is a hormone that is produced by the digestive tract.
-Its primary action is to stimulate release of bicarbonate and water from the pancreas to aid digestion.
+It stimulates the release of bicarbonate and water from the pancreas to aid digestion

 Are there safety concerns?

 Secretin is available as a prescription product that is used intravenously.
-These products are safe when used appropriately.
-It's not known if other secretin products are safe.
+Intravenous products are safe when used appropriately.
 Common side effects of secretin include flushing of the face, neck, and chest immediately after a dose.
-Less common potential adverse effects are vomiting, diarrhea
+Less common side effects are vomiting

-, redness of the skin, and life-threatening allergic reaction (anaphylaxis
+, redness of the skin, and a life-threatening allergic reaction

 Dosing considerations for Secretin.